-A Room with a Pew - sleeping our way through Spain's ancient monasteries
+A Room with a Pew - in more detail

 The monks and nuns the authors met were sometimes cloistered, but it was always possible to mingle with these religious recluses.
 The authors were able to discover what initially prompted these once-ordinary people to enter the religious life – and what keeps them there, locked inside a closed community that’s tied to an endless cycle of prayer.

 Among the monasteries where the authors stayed were: the tiny community of nuns rattling around in the vast spaces of the convent of Vallbona de Los Monges; the Trappist monks at Las Escalonias, who worked hard in a laundry to pay their bills, but still rose at 3.00 a.m. to come together to chant and pray in a converted barn; the Dominican monks at Santo Tomas – in the walled city of Avila – who had amassed an astounding collection of oriental art through their missionary work in the Far East; and the young nuns - originally from Kenya, but now in Marchena - who prayed all day, then relaxed in the evening by dressing as men, dancing to music, and cracking a few irreverent jokes.

 In each of the monasteries, the authors were given a warm and courteous welcome - in keeping with the Rule of St. Benedict (the founding father of Western monasticism), which dictates that all strangers must be taken in and made to feel at home – a tradition that stretches back more than 1,500 years.

 The authors were also welcomed because Spanish monasteries now rely on the revenue they earn from passing travelers and would-be pilgrims.
 They no longer have the patronage and support of rich nobles, kings and princes, so now they must make their own way in a world that has become largely indifferent to their devout way of life.